 - Fill a pot with water to the same height as the milk in the bottle.

 - Warm the water till just below boiling point.

 - Remove the pot from the stove.

-- Place the bottle in the warmed water.
+- Place the bottle in the warm water.

 - Test the milk every 30 seconds till it reaches the desired temperature.

 - Swirl the bottle around in the water to ensure the milk is evenly heated.

 - If the bottle has become too hot, just let it cool down for a minute or two till it’s the right temperature.

 Here’s a short clip showing how easy it is to use the stovetop method.
 In the clip, the parent places the cup into the pot, while still on the stove.
 If you’d prefer to do this, just make sure the stove is off and the water has cooled down from the boiling point.